 How To Tie The Knot In A Harp String

-This is one of the most difficult and fiddly parts of changing a harp string – so difficult in fact that we’ve made a whole page and video dedicated to making sure you can understand how it works.
+This is one of the most difficult and fiddly parts of changing a harp string – so annoying in fact that we’ve made a whole page and video dedicated to making sure you can understand how it works.
 Watch the video on the right to see Allan taking you through the process of tying a bowline knot on a large scale so you can see exactly what’s happening.
 Alternatively you can use the screen grabs and text below to get the crucial steps.

 Grip the harp string using both of your hands.
-Make a loop using your right hand and pass in front of your left hand
+Make a loop using your right hand and pass it in front of your left hand

 Hold the first loop in your left hand.
 Do the same again further down the string – pass your right hand in front of your left until you have two loops (which should look something like Mikey Mouse)